djkim3/Yet-Another-EfficientDet-Pytorch/readme.md

 This code from [Yet-Another-EfficientDet-Pytorch](https://github.com/zylo117/Yet-Another-EfficientDet-Pytorch)

-Code is editted for Korean Drama Dataset (Another Miss Oh)
+It is editted for Korean Drama Dataset (Another Miss Oh)